Faculty

 - Email: lhennefield@wustl.edu

-Laura Hennefield is an Instructor in the Department of Psychiatry at Washington University School of Medicine.
+Laura Hennefield is an Assistant Professor in the Department of Psychiatry at Washington University School of Medicine.
 She completed her Ph.D. in Psychology at Washington University in St Louis in 2015.
 Dr. Hennefield’s research focuses on knowledge acquisition in preschool-aged children, with an emphasis on social and cognitive constraints that affect the learning process.
 Her current projects focus on the development of optimism in preschoolers, including how optimism affects how children learn from and about the world around them, and how a lack of optimism may contribute to psychopathology in early childhood.

 Caroline Hoyniak, PhD